treefishuk/Nomoni/docs/tutorials/part-three-asset-and-nav-improvements.md

     }
 ```

-## Step 3 : Add a BasePageViewModelExtensions class
+## Step 3 : Add a BasePageViewModelExtensions Class

 Add a class to the shared project that looks like this: